 NB: I'd say the kitchen, as it's one of the hardest-working spaces in the home.

 JB: It entirely depends on you.
 Ask yourself this: Where do you spend the most time, and where do you get centered?
 I firmly believe in always creating a space that can be a sanctuary wherever or whomever it's for.
-For example, for parents, I always suggest starting with the master bedroom—an unpopular belief, but the truth is that you need a place to collect yourself, recalibrate, and have the space to tackle the responsibility of kids, family, and work.
+For example, for parents, I always suggest starting with the primary bedroom—an unpopular belief, but the truth is that you need a place to collect yourself, recalibrate, and create the mental space to tackle the responsibility of kids, family, and work.

 Don't Skimp on Important Pieces